 Arising out of similar alleged facts, Getty Images (US), Inc., Getty Images International U.C., Getty Images (UK) Limited, Getty Images Devco UK Limited and iStockphoto LP are Claimants in proceedings issued in the High Court of England & Wales against Stability AI Limited on January 16, 2023, claim number IL2023-000007, which, together with the Particulars of Claim (the Claimants' statement of case) were served on the defendant on May 12, 2023.
 The Claimants assert claims for copyright infringement, infringement of database rights, trademark infringement, passing off and breach of the terms and conditions of the Claimants' websites and seeks, amongst other things, monetary damages, injunctive relief and legal costs.
 In June 2023, Stability filed a motion to strike certain portions of the claim and grant summary judgment on Getty Images' secondary infringement claim.
 The court conducted a hearing on the issues in October 2023.
 Following the hearing, the Judge issued an order denying Stability's motion in its entirety and granted costs to Getty Images.
 The order became final and public in late January 2024.
 Stability has requested an appeal against that decision.
 The case schedule has been set for the next stages of the litigation, including disclosures and any additional changes to the parties' claims or defense.
+Stability has requested an appeal against that decision.
+The appeals court denied the request on July 22, 2024.
+The case schedule has been set for the next stages of the litigation, including disclosures and any additional changes to the parties' claims or defense.
 A trial date has been set for June 2025.

-Although we cannot be certain of the outcome of any litigation or the disposition of any claims, nor the amount of damages and exposure, if any, that we could incur, we currently believe that the final disposition of all existing matters will not have a material adverse effect on our business, results of operations, financial condition or cash flows.
-Further, in the ordinary course of our business, we are also subject to periodic threats of lawsuits, investigations and claims.
-Regardless of the outcome, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management resources and other factors.
+Although the Company cannot be certain of the outcome of any litigation or the disposition of any claims, or the amount of damages and exposure, if any, that the Company could incur, the Company does not currently believe that a material loss arising from the final disposition of existing matters is probable.
+Due to the inherent uncertainties of litigation and regulatory proceedings, we cannot determine with certainty the ultimate outcome of any such litigation or proceedings.
+If the final resolution of any such litigation or proceedings is unfavorable, our financial condition, results of operations and cash flows could be materially affected.
+Further, in the ordinary course of business, the Company is also subject to periodic threats of lawsuits, investigations and claims.
+Regardless of the outcome, litigation can have an adverse impact on the Company because of defense and settlement costs, diversion of management resources and other factors.